qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 By checking |checkbox| :guilabel:`CRS restrictions`, you can restrict in which coordinate reference systems (CRS) |qg| Server will offer to render maps.
-Use the |mActionSignPlus| button below to select those CRS from the Coordinate Reference System Selector, or click :guilabel:`Used` to add the CRS used in the |qg| project to the list.
+Use the |mActionSignPlus| button below to select those CRSs from the Coordinate Reference System Selector, or click :guilabel:`Used` to add the CRSs used in the |qg| project to the list.

 If you have print composers defined in your project, they will be listed in the GetCapabilities response, and they can be used by the GetPrint request to